szymonsadowski3/Gomoku-Simple-AI/README.md

 ### Prerequisites

-Current listing from cabal file:
+Current listing from cabal file (should be installed automatically while building with stack):

 ```
 split, universe-base, process